 “Maybe you need to drink it over a long period of time,” he ponders aloud.

 I tell him the stuff is disgusting and that won’t be possible.

 Pegal Linu: The Muscle Soother

-I go back to the shop and ask the shopkeeper, Eka, what their most popular kind of jamu is and she tells me it’s Pegal Linu which soothes aches and pains.
-Eka mixes the jamu powder and presents it to me with a glass of hot water close by, presumably to take the edge off.
-If I were being charitable I’d say it tastes like a cinnamon latte if the top accidentally came off the cinnamon.
+I go back to the shop and ask the shopkeeper, Eka, what their most popular kind of jamu is.
+She tells me it’s Pegal Linu, which soothes aches and pains.
+Eka mixes the jamu powder and presents it to me with a glass of hot water close by—presumably to take the edge off.
+If I were being charitable, I’d say it tastes like a cinnamon latte if the cap accidentally came off the cinnamon.
 It’s so heavily spiced that it’s tough to swallow.

 This brings me back to Dr. Aznan, who points out that jamu is not to be messed with.
-In recent years unscrupulous jamu producers have been mixing jamu with other things like steroids to give them a bit of a kick.
+In recent years, unscrupulous jamu producers have been mixing jamu with other things like steroids to give them an extra kick.
 Dr. Aznan also mentions a kind of jamu that is meant to make men more virile but which many producers just mix with crushed Viagra to make it seem like it actually works.

 “If you’re tired, why don’t you go to sleep?”

 So far all his answers point to the fact that jamu doesn’t do much at all.